Persistence studies

 Persistence studies is scholarship in the social sciences that links, usually through quantitative causal inference, historical events with later political, economic and social outcomes.
 It is particularly prevalent in economics, economic history, political science, and sociology.
 The scholarship emerged in the early 2000s.
 Early landmark studies include two studies by economists Daron Acemoglu, Simon Johnson, and James Robinson in 2001 and 2002 that linked colonial institutions to variations in contemporary economic outcomes.

+Methodology

+Framework

 According to Alexandra Cirone and Thomas Pepinsky, there are typically five steps in persistence scholarship: